aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 Otel Instrumentation requires 4 primary steps:

 1. Global Tracer Provider which is factory for tracer.
-2. A processor defines the method of sending the created elements (spans) onwards.
+2. A processor which defines the method of sending the created elements (spans) onwards.
-3. A Trace Exporter to send to the OTEL Exporter Endpoint.
+3. A Trace Exporter to send traces to the OTEL Exporter Endpoint.
 4. Instrumenting the Application and DB library which are FAST API and SqlAlchemy.
 This step ensures that all requests which are made with this libraray are instrumented.

 We have done this changes in the Application on the branch aws-opentelemetry.